-The MDCC Practical Nursing Program is accredited by the Mississippi Community College Board (MCCB).
+The MDCC Practical Nursing Program is accredited by the Mississippi Board of Nursing.
 Graduates of the program are awarded a certificate and are eligible to write the National Council Licensure Examination for Practical Nurses (NCLEX-PN®).
 Graduates must apply to the Mississippi Board of Nursing for licensure to practice as a Licensed Practical Nurse in the State of Mississippi.